bucs110fall2023/final-project-fudge-brownies/README.md

 ## Team Members

 Benjamin Panamdanam
-Hiten Mahotra
+Hiten Malhotra

 ***

 ## Project Description

-The program will allow the user to draw a picture using fourier transformations.
-With will either be through pre chosen images or it will allow the user to upload their own image.
+The program will allow the user to trace a figure on a drawing platform.
+The program will then recreate that figure using Fourier Transformations.
+Color of the drawing can be chosen as well.

 ***